What is the cost of the program?

 What is the structure of the program?

 This cohort-model program consists of two, five-week residential summer terms in which students enroll in four classes each summer.
-For 2017, the dates of the summer term are June 18th-July 22nd.
 Due to the compact nature of the program, these summer residencies are quite intensive, with classes meeting almost every day of the week.
 A typical summer schedule includes classes from 9-11 AM and 1-3 PM Monday through Saturday, with evening sessions several days of the week and two or three all-day field trips.

 During the school year, students take one online class in the fall and one online class in the spring.